-- 26. On 26 December 2024, the Director-General held telephone consultations with H.E.
+- 25. On 26 December 2024, the Director-General held telephone consultations with H.E.
 Asaad Hassan al-Shaibani, caretaker Minister of Foreign Affairs of the Syrian Arab Republic, which were aimed at facilitating a deployment of OPCW experts to the Syrian Arab Republic.
-During those consultations, the Director-General requested, inter alia, that the Syrian caretaker authorities secure chemical weapons-related locations and materials therein.
-He also requested the caretaker Minister to appoint a team of experts to receive and engage with the Secretariat experts.
-The Director-General additionally has continued to consult with high-ranking officials of the United Nations. - 27.
-On 8 February 2025, at the invitation of Syrian caretaker Foreign Minister Asaad Hassan al-Shaibani, the Director-General, accompanied by a high-level delegation from the OPCW that included members of the DAT, the FFM and, for the first time, the Investigation and Identification Team (IIT), visited Damascus to meet both with Syrian interim President Ahmed al-Sharaa and caretaker Foreign Minister Asaad Hassan al-Shaibani. - 28.
-Following the appointment of the Point of Contact by the Syrian caretaker authorities, communication was established with the Point of Contact and arrangements were made to hold the first in-person discussions in The Hague the following week. - 29.
+During those consultations, the Director-General requested, inter alia, that the Syrian interim authorities secure chemical weapons-related locations and materials therein.
+He also requested the interim Minister to appoint a team of experts to receive and engage with the Secretariat experts.
+The Director-General additionally has continued to consult with high-ranking officials of the United Nations. - 26.
+On 8 February 2025, at the invitation of Syrian caretaker Foreign Minister Asaad Hassan al-Shaibani, the Director-General, accompanied by a high-level delegation from the OPCW that included members of the DAT, the FFM and, for the first time, the Investigation and Identification Team (IIT), visited Damascus to meet both with Syrian interim President Ahmed al-Sharaa and caretaker Foreign Minister Asaad Hassan al-Shaibani. - 27.
+Following the appointment of the Point of Contact by the Syrian transitional government, communication was established with the Point of Contact and arrangements were made to hold the first in-person discussions in The Hague the following week. - 28.
 On 26 February 2025, the Secretariat issued a Note on "The Situation in the Syrian Arab Republic in Relation to the Syrian Chemical Weapons Programme and the Way Forward" (S/2376/2025).
 The Note includes, inter alia, details on the activities and elements necessary to draw up an inventory of chemical weapons, chemical weapons sites, equipment, munitions, and other components of the activities related to the Syrian chemical weapons programme, as well as activities and elements necessary to prepare a full and complete declaration and destruction plan.
 The Note also outlines the anticipated resources that the OPCW will need in 2025 to set up the requisite in-country components of the OPCW Mission in the Syrian Arab Republic and to initiate activities.
-As detailed in the Note, the Secretariat's upcoming activities in the Syrian Arab Republic will rely on significant financial and in-kind support from States Parties and the international community at large. - 30.
+As detailed in the Note, the Secretariat's upcoming activities in the Syrian Arab Republic will rely on significant financial and in-kind support from States Parties and the international community at large. - 29.
 On 5 March 2025, the Syrian caretaker Foreign Minister, Mr Asaad Hassan al-Shaibani, delivered an in-person statement at the 108th Session of the Council (EC-108/4).
-In his statement, the caretaker Foreign Minister reaffirmed the commitment of the Syrian caretaker authorities to dismantle any remains of the chemical weapons programme developed under the previous regime, as well as to ensure that justice is achieved for the victims, and to establish solid international standards to prevent the recurrence of chemical weapons use. - 31.
-The United Nations Office for Project Services (UNOPS) continues to provide support to the OPCW Mission in the Syrian Arab Republic in accordance with the Tripartite Agreement concluded between the OPCW, UNOPS, and the Syrian Arab Republic.
-This Agreement facilitates the Secretariat's mandated activities in the Syrian Arab Republic pertaining to the full elimination of the Syrian chemical weapons programme, and to any subsequent decision or resolution of the relevant organs of the OPCW or the United Nations, as well as any bilateral agreements concluded between the OPCW and the Syrian Arab Republic.
+In his statement, the caretaker Foreign Minister reaffirmed the commitment of the Syrian transitional government to dismantle any remains of the chemical weapons programme developed under the previous regime, as well as to ensure that justice is achieved for the victims, and to establish solid international standards to prevent the recurrence of chemical weapons use.